![]() Joel M. Caplan

 Joel M. Caplan has a PhD in Social Welfare Policy from the University of Pennsylvania and a MA in Criminal Justice from Rutgers University.
-He is a Professor in the School of Criminal Justice (SCJ), where he also serves as Director of the Masters Program.
+He is a Professor in the School of Criminal Justice (SCJ).
 Dr. Caplan co-developed the spatial analysis technique known as Risk Terrain Modeling (RTM).
 RTM and the RTMDx software are now used by academic researchers and public safety practitioners in over 30 U.S. states and in dozens of countries worldwide.
 The White House, United Nations, National Academy of Sciences, World Bank, TED talks, and National Geographic Channel have featured Dr. Caplan’s research.
 Forbes ranked RTM among the ‘Top 5’ big-data analytic resources that can be used for ‘social good’.

 Dr. Caplan has garnered an international reputation of prominence in the field of criminal justice.
-He has published two books with the University of California Press, authored over 40 articles in peer-reviewed journals, written more than 10 scholarly monographs or book chapters, delivered dozens of keynote addresses or invited presentations, chaired six doctoral dissertations, and serves on the editorial board of three refereed journals.
+He has published two books with the University of California Press, authored over 50 articles in peer-reviewed journals, written more than 10 scholarly monographs or book chapters, delivered dozens of keynote addresses or invited presentations, chaired six doctoral dissertations, and serves on the editorial board of three refereed journals.
 He has raised millions of dollars in research funding.
 He is heavily engaged with the greater Newark Community, as well as other local governments and state agencies across the United States.
-In Newark he is co-director of the SCJ-Newark Anchor Initiative and faculty advisor to the Newark Public Safety Collaborative, which maximizes local resources, data and expertise to solve problems and improve public safety in the city in transparent, measurable and sustainable ways.
+In Newark he is the founder and Co-Executive Director of the Newark Public Safety Collaborative, which maximizes local resources, data and expertise to solve problems and improve public safety in the city in transparent, measurable and sustainable ways.

 Dr. Caplan shows commitment to the diversity of people and perspectives, and realizes ways in which multiple points of view can add value to achieving shared goals.
 One theme in his work has been interdisciplinary collaboration, having partnered with psychologists, mathematicians, engineers, computer scientists, biologists, anthropologists, epidemiologist, and neurosurgeons at Rutgers University and elsewhere to integrate interdisciplinary concepts, theories, methods and data to study pressing problems in need of innovative solutions.
 As a computational criminologist, and from his grounded perspective as former police officer, 911 dispatcher, and emergency medical technician, he takes the strengths of several disciplines and continues to build new methods and techniques for the analysis of crime and crime patterns.

 Dr. Caplan has garnered an international reputation of prominence in the field of criminal justice.
-He has published two books with the University of California Press, authored over 40 articles in peer-reviewed journals, written more than 10 scholarly monographs or book chapters, delivered dozens of keynote addresses or invited presentations, chaired six doctoral dissertations, and serves on the editorial board of three refereed journals.
+He has published two books with the University of California Press, authored over 50 articles in peer-reviewed journals, written more than 10 scholarly monographs or book chapters, delivered dozens of keynote addresses or invited presentations, chaired six doctoral dissertations, and serves on the editorial board of three refereed journals.
 He has raised millions of dollars in research funding.
 He is heavily engaged with the greater Newark Community, as well as other local governments and state agencies across the United States.
-In Newark he is co-director of the SCJ-Newark Anchor Initiative and faculty advisor to the Newark Public Safety Collaborative, which maximizes local resources, data and expertise to solve problems and improve public safety in the city in transparent, measurable and sustainable ways.
+In Newark he is the founder and Co-Executive Director of the Newark Public Safety Collaborative, which maximizes local resources, data and expertise to solve problems and improve public safety in the city in transparent, measurable and sustainable ways.

 Dr. Caplan shows commitment to the diversity of people and perspectives, and realizes ways in which multiple points of view can add value to achieving shared goals.
 One theme in his work has been interdisciplinary collaboration, having partnered with psychologists, mathematicians, engineers, computer scientists, biologists, anthropologists, epidemiologist, and neurosurgeons at Rutgers University and elsewhere to integrate interdisciplinary concepts, theories, methods and data to study pressing problems in need of innovative solutions.
 As a computational criminologist, and from his grounded perspective as former police officer, 911 dispatcher, and emergency medical technician, he takes the strengths of several disciplines and continues to build new methods and techniques for the analysis of crime and crime patterns.